boldbi/samples/Scenario Based Samples/Pre-configured Widget sample/README.md

     </tbody>
     </table>

-    > **NOTE:** To learn more about the `WidgetDetails` parameter provided, please refer to [this](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#renderWidgets).
-To retrieve the widget lists from the server's widget panel, please refer to the `getSupportedWidgets` method [here](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#getSupportedWidgets).

  ## Run a Sample Using Command Line Interface

-  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Add%20Analysis%20Widget%20sample/EmbededShell/EmbeddedbiShell) where the project is located.
+  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Pre-configured%20Widget%20sample/EmbededShell/EmbeddedbiShell) where the project is located.

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.